Last Updated on August 14, 2020 by queenie mak

 Want to read this post later?
 Pin it on your Pinterest board!

-Wondering what you should do in Ubud?
-I put together an Ubud itinerary for two days below.
-It includes all the best places to visit in Ubud.
+Wondering what to do in Ubud Bali?
+I put together an Ubud itinerary for any traveller who wants to explore all the best places in Ubud in 2 days.
 Follow the map below and explore Ubud!

 Day 1 in Ubud